 Here's a quick look at Week 6 in the Pac-12.

-Arizona and UCLA are off.
+USC and Washington are off.
 All times are ET.

 California (3-1, 0-1) at No. 9 Oregon (3-1, 1-0) 9 p.m.
 ESPN: Last year, Cal held Oregon to just 377 yards in a 15-13 loss, the best defensive performance against the Ducks all season.
 What did each team learn from that game?
 And how much of a difference will playing in Autzen Stadium make?
 Ducks have won 13 consecutive Pac-12 games and 18 in a row at home.

 Arizona (1-4, 0-3) at Oregon State (0-4, 0-2) 3:30 p.m.
 FCS: Oregon State won a barn burner last year in Tucson, 29-27, a game that seemed like the "hello world" moment for then-starting quarterback Ryan Katz.
 That game is also when wide receiver James Rodgers blew out his knee.
 Rodgers is back but the Beavers starting quarterback is Sean Mannion.
 Both teams have been terrible against the pass, which should help Mannion.
 But in the other corner is Nick Foles.
 The Wildcats have lost nine in a row to FBS teams and seven in a row to Pac-12 teams.

 No. 22 Arizona State (4-1, 2-0) at Utah (2-2, 0-2) 3:30 p.m.
 FSN: This looked like a potential Pac-12 South Division game of the year in the preseason, but the Sun Devils could practically end the division race with a victory.
 Further, the Utes will be without quarterback Jordan Wynn.
 Of course, if the Sun Devils play like they did against Oregon State, they might have a bad trip.